Pregabalin

 How do you take pregabalin?

 Pregabalin is taken orally, either as capsules, tablets, oral solution, or extended-release tablets[2][4].
 It can be taken with or without food[4].
-It's important to follow your doctor's instructions regarding dosage and timing as it’s best to take it in the same way each day, spacing out your doses evenly.
+It's important to follow your doctor's or pharmacist’s instructions regarding dosage and timing as it’s best to take it in the same way each day, spacing out your doses evenly.

 Pregabalin tablets or capsules should be swallowed whole with water or juice – they should not be chewed.
 Pregabalin in its liquid form will come with a syringe or spoon to measure your dose.
 Do not use a kitchen teaspoon as it will not measure the correct amount.